Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 [custom_views_post_title]

-21. Can you discuss your strategies for designing systems that are easily testable and maintainable?
+21. What strategies ensure systems are easily testable and maintainable?

 Ans:

 First and foremost, I stress the division of responsibilities, guaranteeing that every part serves a specific function and facilitating the isolation and testing of individual parts.
 Second, because dependency injection makes it simple to swap out components for mocks or stubs, I support its use in managing dependencies and facilitating unit testing.
-In order to confirm system functionality and identify regressions early in the development process, I also advocate for the implementation of automated testing techniques, including unit tests, integration tests, and end-to-end tests.
-In order to guarantee that the source stays understandable and simple to edit over time, I also stress clean code standards, including readability, maintainability, and adherence to SOLID principles.
+To ensure system functionality and catch regressions early, I recommend implementing automated testing techniques such as unit, integration, and end-to-end tests.

 Ans: